Sabine Marcelis: Exhibitions and collections

 In 2024, her collaboration with traditional Japanese lacquerware artisans Kawatsura Shikki was included in a Tokyo exhibition at Kudan House called Craft x Tech Tohoku Project.
 The work, a series titled Yōkan, includes three pieces – two tables and a wall mounted abstract piece, all made using traditional Urushi lacquer on hand-crafted wood.
 The show was curated by Maria Cristina Didero and included works by Studio Swine, Ini Archibong, Yoichi Ochiai, Hideki Yoshimoto, and Michael Young.
 Yōkan was subsequently exhibited at, Design Miami, the Victoria and Albert museum during the London Design Festival, and in the Netherlands Pavilion at Expo 2025 in Osaka.

 In 2025, the Museum of Modern Art added her Candy Cube to its collection and included the piece in Pirouette: Turning Points in Design, an exhibition featuring "widely recognized design icons [...] highlighting pivotal moments in design history."

+She has frequently exhibited work at the Salone del Mobile since the start of her career, and in 2026 created a large kinetic piece titled Plume for the inaugural Salone Raritas, a new collectible design annex to the main fair.
+Speaking with la Repubblica at the time of the exhibition, she made a declaration of love to the city, and penned a "Love Letter to Milano".

 Teaching

 She is a mentor for both the Women Bauhaus Collective and the Lexus Design Award, and also teaches at the École cantonale d'art de Lausanne (ECAL).